Workshops for Staff

 Feedback From Workshops

-Feedback from workshops has been excellent (see testimonials below), participants discuss moments of clarity, support and motivation for their future carer and the submission of their Doctorate.
+Feedback from workshops has been excellent (see testimonials below), participants discuss moments of clarity, support and motivation for their future carer and the submission of their thesis.
 Many choose to continue conversations following course completion.
 Such networks can reduce isolation, provide spaces for conversations regarding career development, enable accountability and support professional development (HEFC Report).

 Testimonials from workshops